-So while AMLO and Trump are polar opposites in a lot of ways -- AMLO is a populist leftist who decries luxury (he stopped using the Presidential plane because it was too opulent) – they both have a need to declare a win, namely the USMCA, and to spin (tall) tales about the economic recovery.
+So while AMLO and Trump are polar opposites in a lot of ways – AMLO is a populist leftist who decries luxury (he stopped using the Presidential plane because it was too opulent) – they both have a need to declare a win, namely the USMCA, and to spin (tall) tales about the economic recovery.

-But while they try to direct attention toward the trade deal, smiles and signing ceremonies won’t hide some bitter realities -- particularly when it comes to bilateral issues like immigration.
+But while they try to direct attention toward the trade deal, smiles and signing ceremonies won’t hide some bitter realities – particularly when it comes to bilateral issues like immigration.

 Trump typically uses any moment in the spotlight to insult immigrants.
 He might dial back his xenophobia and racism with AMLO by his side, but that won’t rewrite history.
-Meanwhile, AMLO’s presence in DC will undoubtedly be seen by many -- both in Mexico and in the US -- as open support for Trump’s reelection bid.
+Meanwhile, AMLO’s presence in DC will undoubtedly be seen by many – both in Mexico and in the US – as open support for Trump’s reelection bid.
 AMLO is putting all of his eggs in a very anti-Mexican basket.

-AMLO criticized Trump before being elected President but has kept quiet since being sworn in -- a potentially politically costly move back home.
+AMLO criticized Trump before being elected President but has kept quiet since being sworn in – a potentially politically costly move back home.
 Unless AMLO speaks up, he will appear to have acquiesced to Trump’s reign as King of the North and positioned himself as a key foreign policy surrogate for Trump’s 2020 campaign.

 But AMLO seems willing to take that risk, likely because he’s banking on a Trump win and perceived benefits if he’s seen as a member of the Trump team.
 That’s a risky bet.
 Trump’s track record suggests that he would use a second term to double down on policies that hurt Mexico, not help it.

 These measures have been extended indefinitely and feel like a blueprint for what Trump has wanted to do all along, regardless of the humanitarian impact.
-AMLO will look on board with these measures -- not to mention with Trump’s overall assault on human rights and immigration -- if he stands silent next to Trump amid these developments.
+AMLO will look on board with these measures – not to mention with Trump’s overall assault on human rights and immigration – if he stands silent next to Trump amid these developments.

 We know what Trump wants from this visit: a public showing next to a supportive Hispanic face and probably some additional concessions on immigration.
 (Last year, after tariff threats from Trump, AMLO agreed to deploy the Mexican national guard to the border with Guatemala to help stem the flow of illegal immigrants.)